shakiba/cambridge-java/README.md

 </dependency>
 ```

-Other official clients can be found [here](http://dictionary-api.cambridge.org/index.php/help/resources).
+Official Cambridge dictionary clients for other languages can be found [here](http://dictionary-api.cambridge.org/index.php/help/resources).